Peter King's Monday Morning QB: On Browns, Draft

 “He’s got hands like feet.”

-—NFL Network’s Mike Mayock, on 6-foot-8, 310-pound rugby player Jordan Mailata, after the seventh-round Eagle draftee left the network set Saturday.
+—NFL Network’s Mike Mayock, on 6'8", 345-pound rugby player Jordan Mailata, after the seventh-round Eagle draftee left the network set Saturday.

 Text Message of the Week